dfinity/awesome-internet-computer/.github/CONTRIBUTING.md

     For any problem, describe it in detail, including details about the example app, the version of the code you are using, the results you expected, and how the actual results differed from your expectations.

-### Submitting your own link
+### Submitting your own project

-Please follow the instructions in the section above titled "How to make a contribution".
+The easiest way to include your project in our curated list is to go to https://github.com/dfinity/awesome-dfinity/blob/master/README.md and click on the "edit" icon in the top right-hand corner.
+Make any edits, adding your project to the appropriate category, and follow the instructions to create a new pull request.

+Before adding your project to the list, consider the following:

+1) Will my contribution be valuable to the Internet Computer developer ecosystem?
+2) Does my project contain both code and accompanying documentation?
+3) Please pay attention the appropriate categories and alphabetical ordering, whenever possible.